 - to minimize the exposure of public funds to loss

-FMIs within the scope of the resolution regime are domestic clearing and settlement systems designated by the Governor of the Bank of Canada as having the potential to pose systemic or payment system risk.
+FMIs within the scope of the resolution regime are domestic clearing and settlement systems designated by the Governor of the Bank of Canada as having the potential to pose systemic or payments system risk.
 Currently these FMIs are:

 - Canadian Derivatives Clearing Service (CDCS)